-- 9.1 The Headteacher monitors the effectiveness of this policy on a regular basis and reports to the Governing Body making recommendations, if necessary, for improvements. - 9.2 The Headteacher keeps a record of any pupil who is excluded, either for a fixed period or permanently, reporting each event to the Governing Body. - 9.3 This policy is reviewed by the Care and Communication committee every 2 years or earlier if necessary.
+- 9.1 The Headteacher monitors the effectiveness of this policy on a regular basis and reports to the Governing Body making recommendations, if necessary, for improvements. - 9.2 The Headteacher keeps a record of any pupil who is excluded, either for a fixed period or permanently, reporting each event to the Governing Body. - 9.3 This policy is reviewed by the Care and Communication committee annually.